-Message number Message Meaning Action cluster system as to the materials necessary for examining a cluster system.
-822 no data in cluster event.
+Message number Message Meaning Action 822 no data in cluster event.
 No data was found in the cluster event.
-Check that there is no mistake in the setting of a Redundant Line Control Function and a cluster system.
-If there is no mistake, collect materials for examination of a Redundant Line Control Function and a cluster system, and tell an error message to Fujitsu system engineer (SE).
+Check that there is no mistake in the setting of Redundant Line Control Function and cluster system.
+If there is no mistake, collect materials for examination of Redundant Line Control Function and cluster system, and then contact field engineers to report the error message.
 See the manual of a cluster system as to the materials necessary for examining a cluster system.
 823 ClSetStat failed.
 The cluster resource status could not be set.
-Check that there is no mistake in the setting of a Redundant Line Control Function and a cluster system.
-If there is no mistake, collect materials for examination of a Redundant Line Control Function and a cluster system, and tell an error message to Fujitsu system engineer (SE).
+Check that there is no mistake in the setting of Redundant Line Control Function and cluster system.
+If there is no mistake, collect materials for examination of Redundant Line Control Function and cluster system, and then contact field engineers to report the error message.
 See the manual of a cluster system as to the materials necessary for examining a cluster system.
 824 directory open failed.
 Failed to open the directory.
-Collect materials for examination of a Redundant Line Control Function, and tell an error message to Fujitsu system engineer (SE).
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
 825 signal send failed.
 Failed to send the signal.
-Collect materials for examination of a Redundant Line Control Function, and tell an error message to Fujitsu system engineer (SE).
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
 826 command can be executed only with super-user.
 The execution-time authority is invalid.
-Collect materials for examination of a Redundant Line Control Function, and tell an error message to Fujitsu system engineer (SE).
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
 827 could not allocate memory.
 Failed to obtain the memory.
-Collect materials for examination of a Redundant Line Control Function, and tell an error message to Fujitsu system engineer (SE).
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
 828 fork failed.
 The fork () failed.
-Collect materials for examination of a Redundant Line Control Function, and tell an error message to Fujitsu system engineer (SE).
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
 829 child process execute failed.
 Failed to generate the child process.
-Collect materials for examination of a Redundant Line Control Function, and tell an error message to Fujitsu system engineer (SE).
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
+830 getmsg failed.
+Failed to receive the data from the "sha" driver.
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.
+833 ioctl(SHAIOCSETIPADDR) failed.
+Failed to notify the IP address.
+Collect materials for examination of Redundant Line Control Function, and then contact field engineers to report the error message.